bgatellier/scodi/.changeset/witty-actors-grow.md

 "@scodi/api": minor
 ---

-Add compatibility with Node.js 21
+Add compatibility with Node.js versions 21 and 22